-The day before Thanksgiving, I eat my usual breakfast: a yogurt parfait made with homemade granola and fresh fruit, and black coffee.
+The day before Thanksgiving, I eat my usual breakfast: yogurt, high fiber cereal, and fresh fruit, coffee with skim milk and a non-nutritive sweetener.
 I’ll go to my favorite yoga class in the morning and when I get hungry again, make something yummy and satisfying like a Panini or a Southwestern salad (greens, black beans, shredded cheese, salsa, and a few tortilla chips crumbled over the top).
 I might have walnuts and dried cherries for an afternoon snack; not only are walnuts are a good source of omega 3’s, they remind me of holiday baking with my grandmother.

 We’ll pick up vegetarian and pepperoni pizzas for Wednesday’s dinner because it’s easy and we love them.
 I usually have three slices of the vegetarian.
-For pizza, I’m willing to feel a little full when I’m done–a “6” on the Hunger and Fullness Scale for those who’ve read any of my Eat What You Love, Love What You Eat books–but not stuffed.
+For pizza, I’m willing to feel a little full when I’m done-a “6” on the Hunger and Fullness Scale for those who’ve read my books-but not stuffed.

 By the time everything is ready and we’ve given thanks, I’ll be around a “2.”
 I prefer to eat with the intention of feeling better when I’m done than I did when I started.
 I’ll aim for a “6” or “7” since we have another house to hit in a few hours.
 I set myself up near the end of the line.
 It gives me a chance to chat with people that I don’t often see.
 By the time it’s finally my turn to serve myself, I’ll know exactly what I want to try.